 The uses and benefits of bamboo charcoal and biochar include water filtration, air purification, and soil enrichment.
-Charcoal is an excellent product to make use of older, inferior bamboo canes, and other remnants of bamboo cultivation and production.
+Charcoal is an excellent product to make use of older, smaller or inferior bamboo canes, and other remnants of bamboo cultivation and production.
 Many tropical regions and developing countries still rely on charcoal for cooking and heating their homes.
 As a fast-growing, woody grass, bamboo offers a far more sustainable source of charcoal than trees.
+Biochar is almost the same as charcoal but produced at a higher temperature to result in a higher carbon content for use as a soil amendment.

 DISCLOSURE: Some of the links in this article are affiliate links.
 This means that we could earn a small commission, at no additional cost to you, if you click through those links and make a purchase.
 This helps us meet the costs of producing and maintaining our website.